MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPWebTheme.md

 ```

 ## DESCRIPTION
-Sets the theme of the current web. * Requires Tenant Administration Rights *
+Sets the theme of the current web. * Requires SharePoint Administration Rights *

 ## EXAMPLES